wangzhaode/llm-export/README_en.md

 - 🚀 Optimized the original code to support dynamic shapes
 - 🚀 Optimized the original code to reduce the constant portion
 - 🚀 Using [OnnxSlim](https://github.com/WeLoveAI/OnnxSlim) slim onnx model，speed up 5%; by [@inisis](https://github.com/inisis)
+- 🚀 Support export lora weight to onnx or MNN model

 ## Model Support and Downloads